rust-unofficial/awesome-rust/README.md

 ### Embedded

 [Rust Embedded](https://rust-embedded.org/) focuses on improving the end-to-end experience of using Rust in resource-constrained environments and non-traditional platforms.
-See [awesome embedded Rust ](https://github.com/rust-embedded/awesome-embedded-rust) for a curated, and more extended list of embedded Rust resources.
+See [awesome-embedded-rust](https://github.com/rust-embedded/awesome-embedded-rust) for a curated, and more extended list of embedded Rust resources.

 * Arduino
   * [avr-rust/ruduino](https://github.com/avr-rust/ruduino) Reusable components for the Arduino Uno.